ammlyy/synthetic-spaces/README.md

 All the elements are sequenced thanks to the [Loop](https://tonejs.github.io/docs/14.7.77/Loop.html) class provided by Tone.js.
 More in detail each element's sequencing loop is of different durations (half-note for the Pad, quarter-note for the Melody and one measure for the Sample Player) and at every loop the rhythmic structure is analyzed to decide wether the element should play a note or not.

-Both the Pad and the Sample Player maintain the same rhythmic structure, while for the Melody it changes at each loop iteraction following a **Genetic Algorithm**.
+Both the Pad and the Sample Player maintain the same rhythmic structure, while for the Melody it changes every 4 repetitions following a **Genetic Algorithm**.
 We can subdivide the algorithm into five main steps:

 - **Population initialization**: 12 different sequences (of length 12) are randomly generated